 Writing Music into a Novel without Using the Lyrics

 Writing a book where music was so important was a difficult (and perhaps crazy) decision.
 After all, I couldn’t actually mention the songs or their lyrics for fear of copyright infringement.
 But it’s so important!
 So… I had to get creative.

 The music in Oshibana Complex isn’t named, it’s described.
 I decided that the files of film and especially music were not only hard to access but long-since corrupted in Shika-One city.
 That meant that even the librarians who illegally download the music to Xev’s head don’t know their names anymore.
 That realisation led to some amazing explorations into music and its effect on a person.
 I had to not only describe the music rather than just naming it and letting the reader listen along, but I also had to show how it affected Xev and eir friends in the moment.

 This was one of the most fun parts of writing Oshibana Complex.
 The first step, of course, was deciding which songs to use and where to put them.
 As you might have guessed, Xev’s taste in music is very similar to my own.
 I wanted the soundtrack to this book to be loyal to the feeling of 80s cyberpunk that is so prevalent throughout the book.
 But it also had to be dark enough, synthy enough, and represent the characters’ emotions at the time.
-Luckily, my Spotify is jammed with that exact genre of music.
+Luckily, my Spotify is jammed with cyberpunk music.

 I’ve always been a fan of synth-heavy, dark music.
 The Cure are one of my favourite bands, for instance.
-While writing previous books, I always have a band or genre that I listen to to keep me in the mood.
+While writing previous books, I always have a band or genre that I listen to keep me in the mood.

 Just Like Xev, my music is inextricably linked to my mood and my imagination.